 Small businesses with bad credit that cannot obtain a bank loan often seek cash advances to achieve additional cash flow.
-BusinessCash.com advances are made against future product sales.
+Advances in BusinessCash.com are against future product sales.
 Repayment begins immediately, as the cash advance provider either takes a portion of your ongoing sales or debits your bank account every business day.

 Further, the interest charges on business cash advances can be significant – upwards of 60% or more at an annual rate.
-As they are structured, cash advances are a very short-term solution to cash-flow problems.
+The structure of cash advances shows that these are a very short-term solution to cash-flow problems.
 And if you have multiple cash advances simultaneously outstanding, your ability to repay them can be stifled.

 There is a better solution to meet your cash flow requirements.
 With the power of invoice factoring, you can access cash flow locked up in your receivables.
 In today’s economic environment, customers are often slow-paying on their invoices, often holding off paying their invoices for 60 to 90 days or even longer.